 Say goodbye to the past.
 The next-generation electric car is coming.
-The new Honda e Prototype previews Honda’s new electric car, which will be available to reserve early in the summer 2019.
+The new Honda e Prototype previews Honda’s new electric car, which will be on sale early next year.

 Our cities are living, breathing, day by day.
 They grow and develop, as they shape around the people in them.
 Now it’s time for the car to evolve and play its part in the shifting cityscapes.
 Honda believes that the best way to do this is to develop a fully electric car that reflects progressive values.